 Personalized & Confidential Financial Information

-California Coast Credit Union’s new virtual no-cost Financial Wellness Center is a one-stop shop where students, faculty and staff can drop in for financial information and one-on-one education on topics ranging from budgeting and credit scores to financing a car or even saving for retirement, and much more.
-Talk with an expert today!
+California Coast Credit Union’s new virtual no-cost Financial Wellness Center is a one-stop shop where students, faculty and staff can go for financial information and education on topics ranging from budgeting and credit scores to financing a car or even saving for retirement, and much more.

 After a bad day, it can feel good to go out and treat yourself.
 Whether that’s buying yourself a new pair of shoes, a nice meal at a restaurant, or a day at the spa, this type of occasional spending can help a person cope with the stresses of everyday life.
 Though this can be beneficial when done in moderation, there are times when many of us end up relying on these purchases to brighten our moods—a problem typically known as "emotional spending."